-- Help parents to understand how highly their role is valued - Talk about a structure for reaching agreement if parents are not happy with services - Honor the knowledge of families - and use it whenever possible
+- Help parents to understand how highly their role is valued - Talk about a structure for reaching agreement if parents are not happy with services - Honor the knowledge of families and use it whenever possible

-- Some parents may be reluctant to have their child receive services and fearful of what will happen to their child - Take the time needed to work on the relationship so that parents are comfortable with you and services - Allow enough time in the process for families to make decisions in a way that makes sense to them
+- Some parents may be reluctant to have their child in services, and may be fearful of what will happen to their child - ❖ Take the time needed to work on the relationship so that parents are comfortable with you and services - Allow enough time in the process for families to make decisions in a way that makes sense to them

-- ❖Many families fear being judged for their home, dress, or skills - Sometimes families ARE judged, and it shows up in reports - If you provide home visits, meet in a setting determined by parents the first time - Many families are wary of strangers in their home, and some may even be wary of meeting in an office.
-Build trust!
+- Many families fear being judged for their home, dress, or parenting skills - ❖If you provide home visits, meet in a setting determined by parents the first time - ❖Many families are wary of strangers in their home, and some may even be wary of meeting in an office.
+Build the relationship!

-- In many families, it is better not to initiate a handshake unless the parent extends their hand first (belief system may affect physical contact) - Try to start and end any meeting as scheduled (parents may not want to interrupt, even if they have something else to do)
+- ❖In many families, it is better not to initiate a handshake unless the parent extends their hand first (belief system may affect physical contact) - ❖Try to start and end any meeting as scheduled (parents may not want to interrupt, even if they have something else to do)

-- ❖In some Asian families, both Western and Eastern medicine will be used - In Native American families, traditional healing practices are often combined with Western medicine - \When parents use massage, smudging, cupping or other healing practices that are common in their culture, consider these interventions in your service plan, if you have one.
+- ❖In some Asian families, both Western and Eastern medicine will be used - ❖In Native American families, traditional healing practices are often combined with Western medicine - When parents use massage, smudging, cupping or other healing practices that are common in their culture, consider these interventions in your service plan, if you have one.